 Your credit score deserves a look once in a while, too.
-This is where lenders combine your credit score with information from your credit report to assess how risky a borrower you are.
 Generally, the better your score, the less interest you’ll pay to borrow money.

-The first step in improving your credit score: See where you stand by checking your report, free of charge.
-Now through April 2021, consumers can access their free Equifax, Experian and TransUnion credit reports as often as once a week.
-Here’s “How to Get Your Free Credit Report in 6 Easy Steps.”
+The first step in improving your credit score is to see where you stand by checking your report, free of charge.
+Now through April 2022, consumers can access their free Equifax, Experian and TransUnion credit reports as often as once a week.

 When you get your credit report, search for errors or discrepancies between your records and the report.
 If you find errors, work on getting them corrected.
-Find instructions for disputing errors at the websites of the three credit reporting agencies — TransUnion, Equifax or Experian.
+Find instructions for disputing errors at the websites of the three credit-reporting agencies mentioned above.

 7. Review your investments

 Financial planners can help with planning investments.
-As you make decisions, consider:
+As you make your decisions, consider:

 - Your risk tolerance